joubu/koha-misc4dev/README.md

 To benchmark Koha using the `t/db_dependent/selenium/basic_workflow.pl` script, you need to do the following steps:

 #### Add the Joubu's Koha git repository
-  # As the vagrant user
+  # As the root user

   % cd kohaclone
   % git remote add Joubu https://github.com/joubu/Koha.git